sebastiaanluca/laravel-module-loader/README.md

 - You cannot generate an authorative classmap using `composer dumpautoload -a` (usually in production)
 - It's a bit slower (yet hardly noticeable), but you don't have to keep your composer.json updated
+- PHPStorm (and perhaps other IDEs) don't automatically tag your modules and their tests as namespaced sources

 ## License